 1. Don’t over lubricate your bearings.
 Over lubrication can cause the grease or oil to get into the windings.
 This will cause the insulation to deteriorate around the winding causing arcing and shorting inside the motor to the case.
 This will cause excessive heat and wear on the rotor and stator as well.

 2. Always use the lubricant designated by the manufacturer.
-Use of other lubricants can do damage to the bearings, causing them to wear faster or unevenly.
+The use of other lubricants can do damage to the bearings, causing them to wear faster or unevenly.

 3. Consult your manual or the manufacturer’s website to find out the proper interval for lubrication.
 Lubricating too often or not lubricating often enough could also cause premature wear in your bearings if under lubricated or degradation of the insulation around the winding if over lubricated.